unahouExosite/docs/portals/README.md

 `POST /api/portals/v1/users/{user-id}/profile/picture`

-Set user profile picture by you upload file.
+Set user profile picture by uploading file.

+##### Permissions

+One of the following:

+* User can set his profile picture.
+* User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-Request body is file upload and only support png image file.
+* Request body is the file user intends to upload and only supports png image file.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 201.

-On failure, response has HTTP status of 400 or greater.
+* `201 Created`: Returned if the user profile picture is uploaded successfully.
+* `400 Bad Request`: Returned if request body is invalid.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to upload callee user's profile picture.
+* `404 Not Found`: Returned if the user id is invalid.

 ##### Example

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users/3167859736/profile/picture' \
+     -X POST \
+     -F myfile=@"~/Downloads/user1-64x64.png" \
      -u 'useremail@gmail.com:userP4ssword' \
-     -i -X POST -F myfile=@"~/Downloads/user1-64x64.png"
+     -i
 ```

 ```